Parsa-Sedigh/nana-devsecops/notes/section-4.md

 Pull defect dojo image.

 ## 3 - Automate Uploading Security Scan Results to DefectDojo
+We write a python script to upload various scan reports to defectdojo.

+When you create artifacts in gitlab pipeline, it saves the artifacts and in the following jobs, it automatically downloads any artifacts from all the previous jobs.
+So we have access to all the prev artifacts in our curr job.

+In gitlab, jobs in the same stage, run in parallel.

 ## 4 - Fix Security Issues Discovered in the DevSecOps Pipeline